-Besides sending the data to the DDU, the ROS can store a programmable number of words or of events in a spy memory.
-This memory can be accessed from a VME interface in normal or block transfer mode.
+Besides sending the data to the DDU, the ROS can store a programmable number of words or of events in a spy memory 512 kBytes long.
+This memory can be accessed through a VME interface in normal or block transfer mode.
+This mode of operation can be used in parallel with normal operation mode, it does not interfere.

-• Transmission test mode (GOL\TEST):
+• Transmission test mode (GOL TEST):